 In today’s digitally reliant world, cyber security has never been more important.
 A cyber-attack can have disastrous consequences – from outages and downtime to data loss and reputational damage.
-With 84% of businesses experiencing a malicious attack in the past 12 months, it is no longer a question of ‘if’ but ‘when’ an attack will happen.
-Is your business prepared?
+1 in 5 businesses reported a more sophisticated type of attack in 2021, such as denial of service, malware, or ransomware – so you need to ensure your organisation is ahead of the game.

 Business must plan to protect AND recover